wanderwallet/wander-docs/api/wander-tier-info.md

 description: Wander Injected API getWanderTierInfo() function
 ---

-# Wander Tier
+# Get Wander tier info

 Some applications may request access to the Wander tier information of the user.
-The `getWanderTierInfo()` function returns the [result](wander-tier-info.md#result) from the API call.
+The `getWanderTierInfo()` function returns detailed information about the user's tier, balance, rank, and other related metrics in the Wander ecosystem.

 {% hint style="info" %}
 **Note:** This function requires the [`ACCESS_ADDRESS`](connect.md#permissions) permission.